 - The figure shows that the combined signals are highly significant, with t-value positively correlated with the number of signals used (k).

 *t-value measures statistical significance of a t-test.
 Generally, if a t-value is greater than 2, the estimate is statistically significant at the 5% level.
 The higher the t-value, the greater the confidence we have in the coefficient as a predictor.
 Here’s a table of critical values for the t-distribution if you are interested.

-Note how in the upper two lines that when the researchers give themselves additional discretion to weight the signals, the results become more extreme–talk about overfitting!
+Note how in the upper two lines that when the researchers give themselves additional discretion to weigh the signals, the results become more extreme–talk about overfitting!

 Selection Bias Equivalence